Culture Corner: Being Visionary | Making it happen

 Each month, we interview a Richter partner to gain insight into how our leadership finds balance and focus in a demanding job, and what non-technical skills contribute to career success.

-With the holidays now behind us we’ve written down our resolutions and we’re ready to tackle a new year with energy and ambition.
+Every year, we write down resolutions and we get pumped up to tackle new challenges with energy and ambition.
 But, how do you follow through on your big goals and overcome the obstacles?
-To help you ‘make it happen’ , we asked Partner Scott Binns for some of his insights.
+To help you ‘make it happen’, we asked Partner Scott Binns for some of his insights.

 You dream big – it’s clear from your rise through Richter, from working in a few different divisions before becoming a partner specializing in tax & estates, that you are a goal setter and a goal achiever.
 Where does your drive come from?